-Robert Teasell MD FRCPC, Shannon Janzen MSc, Heather MacKenzie MD, Victoria Miller BHSc, Shawn Marshall MSc MD FRCPC, Nora Cullen MSc MD FRCPC
+Robert Teasell MD FRCPC, Shannon Janzen MSc, Rachel Anderson BSc, Heather MacKenzie MD, Shawn Marshall MSc MD FRCPC, Nora Cullen MSc MD FRCPC

-In 2010, there were approximately 2.5 million traumatic brain injuries (TBI), either in combination with other injuries or as an isolated injury (National Hospital Discharge Survey 2010).
-Post-traumatic seizures (PTS), although identified as a serious consequence of TBI, remain an understudied problem (Ferguson et al. 2010).
+Post-traumatic seizures (PTS), although identified as a serious consequence of traumatic brain injury (TBI), remain an understudied problem (Ferguson et al. 2010).
 Post-traumatic seizure disorders have been defined in the Practice Parameter of the Antiepileptic Drug Treatment of Post-traumatic Seizures by the Brain Injury Special Interest Group of the American Academy of Physical Medicine and Rehabilitation (1998) and can be found in the table below.

-Table: Definitions of Post-Traumatic Seizures (p.595; Brain Injury Special Interest Group 1998)
+Table: Definitions of Post-Traumatic Seizures (Brain Injury Special Interest Group 1998) (p.
+595)

-Seizure: Discrete clinical events that reflect a temporary physiologic dysfunction of the brain characterized by excessive and hypersynchronous discharge of cortical neurons.
+Seizure: Discrete clinical event that reflects a temporary physiologic dysfunction of the brain characterized by excessive and hypersynchronous discharge of cortical neurons.

 Post-Traumatic Seizure: An initial or recurrent seizure episode not attributable to another obvious cause after penetrating or non-penetrating TBI.
 The term encompasses both single and recurrent events.

 A seizure due to TBI occurring within the first 24 hours of injury.

 A seizure due to TBI occurring within the first week of injury.